 Are you in a relationship with someone who is a narcissist?
 If so, you will want to set boundaries in order to protect yourself from some of the harmful behaviors that narcissists indulge in.

 What constitutes a narcissist?

 They are focused on themselves and self-absorbed, often conceited thinking they are better than and know more than everyone else.
 In talking with them, they frequently dominate the conversation, leaving little room for anyone else to voice an opinion.
-For a narcissist, everything is all about him.
+For a narcissist, everything is all about him or her.

-For people dealing with a narcissist, it is essential to remember two things.
+For people dealing with a narcissist, it is essential to remember two things –

-- One: NPD is a disorder.
+One: NPD is a disorder.
 The person can’t help themselves.

-- Two: You cannot change them, as they cannot change.
+Two: You cannot change them, as they cannot change.

 Boundary-setting is vital to your own balance, sanity, mental health and self-respect when in a relationship with a narcissist.

 It may be challenging to set boundaries when dealing with a narcissistic husband or wife.
 They typically have issues with their own boundaries: most likely they do not respect others’ boundaries because they cannot recognize what a boundary is.